josephtownshend/Bank/README.md

 5. I want to set up the User - so they can use their bank account.
 6. I want to bring in their balance

+This approach didn't work for me - I became blocked and lost.
+So I went back and tried again in a much simpler way.

 Finish.
 I want to print the full statement.
   - date || credit || debit || balance
   - 14/01/2012 || || 500.00 || 2500.00
   - 13/01/2012 || 2000.00 || || 3000.00
   - 10/01/2012 || 1000.00 || || 1000.00

+  NOTES

+  - output needs to be floats.
+  - can we do something about the date?
+  - change tests to break on to multiple lines (in array, each line in "" with a comma, then .join("\"))
+  - SRP some of the methods?
+  - finish README.md
+  - remove header and just push it into the []?